semgrep/semgrep-docs/docs/semgrep-code/findings.md

 }
 </ul>

-# Managing findings in Semgrep Cloud Platform
+# Manage findings in Semgrep Cloud Platform

 The Findings page enables you to easily manage findings. **Findings** are the core results of Semgrep analysis.
 Findings are generated when a Semgrep rule matches a piece of code.